2019DEV102/Tennis/README.md

 ## Architecture

-Layered architecture based on [SOLID Principles](https://en.wikipedia.org/wiki/SOLID).

-### GameEngine

-Component defining and implementing the behavior of a simplified tennis game.
+This project has been refactored from a layered architecture based on [SOLID Principles](https://en.wikipedia.org/wiki/SOLID) to a simple one with only MVVM pattern for GUI.

 ### Scoreboard GUI